SS-S3/Chitragupta/README.md

-# Inventory_management
+# Task Assistant
-Web application for inventory management
-This is made using Flask
+Web application for Task reminders and workflow management This is made using Flask